mathiasmellemstuen/AddOrRemoveComputersFromGroupsAD/README.md

 # Add or remove computers from groups AD
-This repository contains powershell scripts.
+This repository contains two powershell scripts.
 One for adding and one for removing computers from groups in Active Directory.

 # Usage
 - Enter a list of computers in "computers.txt".
 Make sure to have one computer per line and no spaces.